-3.110 Pictorial representation
+3.109 Pictorial representation

-Name: Pictorial representation Definition: Indicates whether a pictorial representation of the object is available.
+Name: Pictorial Representation [IHOREG 142] Definition: Indicates whether a pictorial representation of the object is available.
 Code: 'pictorialRepresentation' Remarks: The 'pictorial representation' could be a drawing or a photo.
 The string encodes the file name of an external graphic file (pixel/vector).
 Aliases: PICREP Value Type: text

-3.111 Sector bearing
+3.110 Sector bearing

-Name: Sector bearing Definition: A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
+Name: Sector Bearing [IHOREG 866] Definition: A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
 Sector bearing specifies the limit of the sector.
 (Adapted from S-57 Edition 3.1, Appendix A – Chapter 2, Page 2.184, November 2000).
 Code: 'sectorBearing' Remarks: -The values given to the common limits of adjacent sectors should be identical. - The orientation of the bearing is from seaward to the central feature.
 This conforms with the method used in “List of Lights” publications. - A generic term such as “to shore” cannot be used; a specific bearing must be encoded.
 Where a light sector limit is defined as “to the shore”, it should be encoded using a value that ensures that, when the limit is drawn, it will fall entirely on land.
 Aliases: (none) Value Type: real

 Unit of measure name: degrees definition: degrees of arc symbol: °